mohlemeyer/a-mailer/README.md

 });
 ```

-Do not configure an event bus address in this case!

-Mail can then be sent by calling the `send` method:
+Mail can then be sent by calling the `send` method of the mailer object:

 ```javascript
 function replyHandler (err, reply) {